apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

 _REMARK_: By default the test suite will create a pm.environment variable for the ID property in the response object for POST operation, if `ID` is present in the reponse.

-Anything added in `assignPmVariables` array, will be used to generate specific pm.environment variables based on the postman response body.
+Anything added in `assignVariables` array, will be used to generate specific pm.environment variables based on the postman response body.

 ### Target options: